cosmos/cosmos-sdk/docs/interfaces/rest.md

 * **Logger:** A logger from Tendermint `Log`, a log package structured around key-value pairs that allows logging level to be set differently for different keys.
 The logger takes `Debug()`, `Info()`, and `Error()`s.
 * **Listener:** A [listener](https://golang.org/pkg/net/#Listener) from the net package.

-Of the five, the only attribute that developers will need to configure is the router.
+Of the five, the only attribute that application developers need interact with is the `router`: they need to add routes to it so that the REST server can properly handle queries.
+See the next section for more information on registering routes.

 ## Registering Routes

-To include routes for each module in an application, the CLI must have some kind of function to Register Routes in its REST Server.
-This `RegisterRoutes()` function is utilized by the `ServeCommand` and must include routes for each of the application's modules.
-Since each module used by an SDK application implements a [`RegisterRESTRoutes`](../building-modules/module-interfaces.md#rest) function, application developers simply use the Module Manager to call this function for each module.
+To include routes for each module in an application, the CLI must have some kind of function to register routes in its REST Server.
+This function is called `RegisterRoutes()`, and is utilized by the `ServeCommand` and must include routes for each of the application's modules.
+Since each module used by an SDK application implements a [`RegisterRESTRoutes`](../building-modules/module-interfaces.md#rest) function, application developers simply use the [Module Manager](../building-modules/module-manager.md) to call this function for each module (this is done in the [application's constructor](../basics/app-anatomy.md#constructor-function)).

-At the bare minimum, a `RegisterRoutes()` function should use the SDK client package `RegisterRoutes()` function to be able to route RPC calls, and instruct the application Module Manager to call `RegisterRESTRoutes()` for all of its modules:
+At the bare minimum, a `RegisterRoutes()` function should use the SDK client package `RegisterRoutes()` function to be able to route RPC calls, and instruct the application Module Manager to call `RegisterRESTRoutes()` for all of its modules.
+This is done in the `main.go` file of the CLI (typically located in `./cmd/appcli/main.go`).

 ```go
 func registerRoutes(rs *lcd.RestServer) {